-ARTICLE VIII SICK LEAVE
+ARTICLE 8 SICK LEAVE

-Sick leave shall be at the rate of one and one-quarter (1-1/4) days per completed month of full-time employment, accumulating to two hundred and fifty (250) working days.
+Sick leave shall be at the rate of one and one-quarter (l-l/4) days per completed month of full-time employment, accumulating to two hundred and fifty (250) working days.
 Employees hired on or after July 1, 2011, shall accumulate sick leave to a maximum of two hundred (200) working days.
-After missing 4 consecutive work days the department head may, at his discretion, require a statement from the employee's physician, such statement to state the nature of the employee's illness and its expected duration, or, if felt warranted by the department head, he may require a certificate from a duly licensed physician designated by him.
+After missing two (2) consecutive work days the department head may, at his/her discretion, require a statement from the employee's physician, such statement to state the nature of the employee's illness and its expected duration, or, if felt warranted by the department head, he/she may require a certificate from a duly licensed physician designated by the Town.

 In order for sick leave to be credited to the employee, the employee must notify the Public Works Department on the first day of his absence.
-An employee must report his/her absence to his/her Supervisor or designee within the time period of fifteen (15) minutes before to fifteen (15) minutes after the beginning of scheduled working time.
+An employee must report his/her absence to his/her Supervisor or designee at least two (2) hours prior to the start of their normally scheduled shift.
 This notification must be reported by the employee, his family or physician.
 The person in charge of the employee's division shall be the proper person to receive said notification.

-Up to five (5) days pay for full-time employees and two (2) days sick pay for part-time employees (working 20 hours or more per week) shall be allowed for purposes of taking care of a sick spouse, child, or parent in the family as long as the employee has accumulated the sick time.
+Up to five (5) days' pay for full-time employees and two (2) days sick pay for part-time employees (working 20 hours or more per week) shall be allowed for purposes of taking care of a sick spouse, child, or parent in the family as long as the employee has accumulated the sick time.
 The Superintendent is to be notified and it will be at his sole discretion if a doctor's note will be required.

 An employee who is injured within the scope of his/her employment, and who is receiving Worker's Compensation benefits or other comparable benefits, may elect to be paid his/her accrued sick leave to make up the difference between his/her compensation benefits and his/her average net weekly wage, exclusive of any overtime compensation for the 52 weeks immediately preceding the injury.
 Said supplemental weekly payments shall be charged to sick leave, and shall be discontinued when sick leave benefits have been used up.
 In the situation where all sick leave benefits have been used up, then the Town agrees to allow the employee to use his/her unused vacation time to continue said supplemental weekly payments.
-This practice can continue for up to three (3) months after the date of return from Workers Compensation with a maximum usage of five (5) vacation days.
-Use of more than five (5) vacation days (after sick leave days have been used up) may be allowed at the discretion of management.
+This practice can continue for up to 3 months after the date of return from Workers Compensation with a maximum usage of 5 vacation days.
+Use of more than 5 vacation days (after sick leave days have been used up) may be allowed at the discretion of management.